RunestoneInteractive/RunestoneServer/docker/README.rst

 Debugging
 *****************

-There are a couple of ways to get at the logger output.
-This can be useful if the server appears to be failing to start or is exhibiting other errors.
+Logger output can be useful if the server appears to be failing to start or is exhibiting other errors.

-1. Shell into the container (see below) and then look at ``/srv/web2py/logs/uwsgi.log``

-2. Run ``docker-compose logs --tail 100 --follow`` This will give you the lst 100 lines of information already written (between when you started the container and ran this command) and will continue to display new information as it is written.
+Run ``docker-compose logs --tail 100 --follow``.
+This will give you the lst 100 lines of information already written (between when you started the container and ran this command) and will continue to display new information as it is written.